-Algeria's largest Islamist party, the Movement of Society for Peace, claimed that its candidates had topped the results of parliamentary polls both inside and outside the country, warning against "attempts to change the results."
+Algeria's largest Islamic party, the Movement of Society for Peace, claimed that its candidates had topped the results of parliamentary polls both inside and outside the country, warning against "attempts to change the results."

 The claim of a win came ahead of any official results from Saturday's polls.